Scroll down to see common questions answered. Please email info@elkhorngathering.com for any further questions you may have.

 www.birdsonggathering.com (California)

-Through the week nature based classes are are offered and students/attendees are free to choose what classes interest them and work with their schedule.
-Some of the classes are short, lasting only a couple hours, and some are longer, (think hide tanning or animal processing) possibly continuing all 5 days.
-There are physical “hard skills” offered in which something is hand built or created, like bow making, or felting …and there are soft skills, where education, stories and ideas are discussed, like how to raise children in a healthy way in our modern technology driven society, storytelling or nature awareness and connection.
+Through the week (monday-friday) classes are are offered and attendees are free to choose what classes interest them and work with their schedule.
+Some of the classes are short, lasting only a couple hours, and some are longer, (like hide tanning, animal processing, or bow-making) possibly continuing all 5 days.
+There are physical “hard skills” offered in which something is hand built or created, like basketry or felting …and there are soft skills, where discussion, stories and ideas and movement are the focus.

 Elkhorn invites only experienced instructors and experts in their chosen fields to offer scheduled classes.
-Note that instructors are volunteers and need to cover their costs for time and materials, so expect a materials fee for certain classes.
+Note that instructors are volunteers and will charge a “materials fee” to cover their costs for time and materials (so anticipate a materials fee for certain classes.)

 Our hope and vision with this gathering is that we can continue to build the community and connectedness we created with the “Wise Group”, based in Utah County and that we can create an event where all feel welcome and accepted and supported, a place that feels like a home away from home.